 When the screen is off, or when the always-on display is active, you can press the Home button to unlock the phone and access the Home screen directly if your lock screen security setting is none or swipe.

 If you set lock screen security as PIN/pattern/password, you will then be directed to unlock the phone.

-Android supports full-screen immersive mode to get better user experiences.
+Android supports a full-screen immersive mode to get better user experiences.

-In this immersive mode, both the status bar in the top of the screen and navigation bar in the bottom of the screen may disappear so that the screen can accommodate more contents.
+In this immersive mode, both the status bar at the top of the screen and the navigation bar at the bottom of the screen may disappear so that the screen can accommodate more contents.

 You can simple drag upwards from the bottom of the screen to bring navigation buttons up again if you need them.